Built Environment Goals

 The building’s structural system has unique sustainable properties based on the use of a mixture of fly ash and slag in concrete (15% slag and 40% fly ash), and incorporates post-tensioned concrete walls that return to plumb after a significant earthquake, achieving a cost savings of more than $400,000 ($4.50/square foot) and improved performance.

-UC Berkeley has five Gold certified LEED™ building projects (four Commercial Interiors renovations and one New Construction), four Silver (two New Construction and two renovations) and one certified building project (New Construction).
-A list of all LEED™ certified buildings on campus is available through Facilities Services.
+UC Berkeley has one Platinum LEED™ building project, 11 Gold certified LEED™ building projects (five Commercial Interiors renovations and four New Construction), five Silver (all New Construction) and one certified building project (New Construction).
+See list of all LEED™ certified buildings on campus.

 The campus routinely achieves almost all of the available LEED credits for Indoor Environmental Quality.

 The Maximino Martinez Commons building is powered in part by about 10,000 therms of solar water heating.